top of page

 What grade is appropriate to bring?

 All!
-We have hosted anywhere from PreK to College students.
+We have hosted anywhere from PreK to College students as well as Homeschool Groups.
 We can adjust each part of the tour to make the content age appropriate for the group.

 Can we have lunch there?